JorgeluizAndrade/Dev.Quizz/README.md

 ## Technical problem

 The project faces a "504 Gateway Timeout" error when interacting with the "questions" and "game" routes.
 This indicates that requests to fetch GPT-3 questions and manage games are exceeding the time limit, causing significant delay.
 The slowdown is negatively impacting the user experience and needs to be fixed.
+If you want help me, contact me on this email -> luizj1817@gmail.com.